astral-sh/uv/docs/concepts/projects.md

 ```

 Some packages, like `cchardet`, only require build dependencies for the _installation_ phase of
 `uv sync`.
-Others, like `flash-atten`, require their build dependencies to be present even just to
+Others, like `flash-attn`, require their build dependencies to be present even just to
 resolve the project's lockfile during the _resolution_ phase.

 In such cases, the build dependencies must be installed prior to running any `uv lock` or `uv sync`